The Insurance Disputes Law Review: USA

 i Sources of insurance law and regulation

-The regulation of insurance in the US is primarily performed by the states.
-In 1945, the US Congress passed the McCarran-Ferguson Act, which provides that 'No Act of Congress shall be construed to invalidate, impair, or supersede any law enacted by any State for the purpose of regulating the business of insurance . . . unless such Act specifically relates to the business of insurance.'
-Under the McCarran-Ferguson Act, federal law preempts state insurance law only if it specifically relates to 'the business of insurance'.
+The regulation of insurance in the United States is primarily performed by the states.
+In 1945, the US Congress passed the McCarran-Ferguson Act,2 which provides that 'No Act of Congress shall be construed to invalidate, impair, or supersede any law enacted by any State for the purpose of regulating the business of insurance . . . unless such Act specifically relates to the business of insurance.'3 Under the McCarran-Ferguson Act, federal law preempts state insurance law only if it specifically relates to 'the business of insurance'.

 Each state also has statutory and common law applicable to the policyholder–insurer relationship.
 State statutes address a range of topics, including, among others, the disclosure obligations of the parties to an insurance contract, the nature of a policyholder's notice obligations and the circumstances in which a victim of tortious conduct may sue a tortfeasor's insurer directly.
 State common law is an important source of law for resolving disputes between policyholder and insurer.
 Practitioners must carefully assess potentially applicable law at the outset of a dispute, as insurance law (whether common law or statutory) varies by jurisdiction.